-- The course is part of a program designed for students anywhere. (e.g. not location specific)
+- The course is intended for students everywhere. (e.g. not location specific)

-- The course fullfills requirements for an online program or general education.
+- The course fullfills requirements for a fully online program or general education.

 - The course has appeal to students at Statewide Campuses and/or Out-of-State.

-- If approved, USU Online will add the course to the online schedule and send a course development agreement to be signed by the Department Head, Instructor, AIS Vice President, and Instructional Designer.
+- If approved, USU Online will add the course to the online schedule and send a course development agreement to be signed by the Department Head and AIS Associate Vice President.

-- The assigned Instructional Designer will schedule an initial consultation with the instructor/developer and create a development timeline.
+- An Instructional Designer be assigned and will schedule an initial consultation with the instructor/developer and create a development timeline.

 - The instructor begins course development, working with the assigned Instructional Designer.
 Course developments must be completed before the semester begins.
 All online courses must meet the USU Course Quality Standards.